eclipse/buildship/docs/stories/WebTools.md

 - Dynamic Web Facet is added to project
 - If Java Facet already on project but has incorrect version, version is updated to correct version based on source Java version
 - If Dynamic Web Facet already on project but has incorrect version, version is updated to correct version
-- Default Java Facet version is x.
-- Default Dynamic Web Facet version is x.
+- Default Dynamic Web Facet version is 2.5.
 - If Java Facet exists on project with correct version, Facet is not affected.
 - If Dynamic Web Facet exists on project with correct version, Facet is not affected.
+- Dynamic Web Facet version inferred from _web.xml_ file.
 - Custom web application directory location is communicated successfully to component file, file exists.
 - Default web application directory location is communicated successfully to component file, file exists.
-- Custom web application directory location is communicated successfuly to component file, file does not exist.
+- Custom web application directory location is communicated successfuly to component file, file does not exist
-- Default web application directory location is communicated successfully to component file, file does not exist.
+- Default web application directory location is communicated successfully to component file, file does not exist
+- Existing `wb-resource` entries in component file not overwritten.

 ### Open Questions